 Here is an example of a First Then Board for home:

 The most popular use for this board is to represent a student’s schedule.
 It will show the event that occurs first and the event that occurs after.

 Many children can learn a routine rather quickly; in fact, many children (and adults) thrive on routine.
 These boards are great for strengthening the routine, but are also a way to prepare students for a non-routine event soon to occur.

 Storyboard That is an excellent resource for creating these types of visual boards for both classroom and home use.
 Our Traditional layout provides a natural representation to create the boards without a lot of reconfiguration.
 Plus, our image library is vast and always expanding!

 These boards are very simple to create within Storyboard That.
 You can copy the templates above or you can create your own with your own preferences.
-To do so, simply follow these steps:

 If you want to add or remove cells, select “Add Cells”.